 • Millennials are the largest generation in America, with about 92 million people.

-• Millennials take way more personal care than previous generations (eating better food, sporting more and choosing for a healthier lifestyle).
+• Millennials take way more personal care than previous generations (eating better food, sporting more, and choosing a healthier lifestyle).

 • Millennials choose to have access to goods than owing them.
 This is related to the sharing economy, in which millennials participate intensely, sharing cars, offices and even houses.

 Happy to be part of this generation?
-Hereby some not-so-happy numbers.
+Now some not-so-happy numbers.
 When you compare millennials economic situation with the conditions of previous generations when they were the same age:

 • Millennials have lower salaries.